Hamming weight

 The Hamming weight of a string is the number of symbols that are different from the zero-symbol of the alphabet used.
 It is thus equivalent to the Hamming distance from the all-zero string of the same length.
-For the most typical case, a string of bits, this is the number of 1's in the string, or the digit sum of the binary representation of a given number and the ℓ₁ norm of a bit vector.
+For the most typical case, a given set of bits, this is the number of bits set to 1, or the digit sum of the binary representation of a given number and the ℓ₁ norm of a bit vector.
 In this binary case, it is also called the population count, popcount, sideways sum, or bit summation.

 History and usage

-The Hamming weight is named after Richard Hamming although he did not originate the notion.
+The Hamming weight is named after the American mathematician Richard Hamming, although he did not originate the notion.
 The Hamming weight of binary numbers was already used in 1899 by James W. L. Glaisher to give a formula for the number of odd binomial coefficients in a single row of Pascal's triangle.
 Irving S. Reed introduced a concept, equivalent to Hamming weight in the binary case, in 1954.

 Hamming weight is used in several disciplines including information theory, coding theory, and cryptography.
 Examples of applications of the Hamming weight include: